Keeping it Organic & Local

 Here at the Turtle's Nest, we had the opportunity to come up with designs and concepts for a whole line of t-shirts.
 We quickly got to work collaborating, sharing ideas and going through the exciting process from start to finish.
 We went through colors, themes, styles, material, messaging, text vs. no text- the list goes on.
 The Turtle Fur team had a TON of fun exploring all of those directions (and more).

 Designs aside, we knew that we wanted our t-shirts to be made from material as soft and comfy as our winter products are - but also keep them super lightweight for the warmer weather.
 Seeing as that none of us can take our hands off of these ultra-snuggly and breathable tops, we think we achieved our goal.

-Our Lead Designer had countless meetings with our marketing team, R&D, right on through to the e-commerce team to pick everyone’s brains and see what kind of graphics belonged on the front of our newest apparel.
+Our Lead Designer had countless meetings with our marketing team, R&D, right on through to the e-commerce team to pick everyone’s brains and see what kind of graphics belonged on the front of our t-shirts.
 Most of them boast imagery and messaging that honor the outdoors; a place where a majority of us like to be every time we get the chance.
 Check them out after you’re finished with the blog!

 With some wild ideas tamed down, and mild ideas built up, the results cover a wide range of outdoor enthusiast and casual styles.

 We love the way they fit, the way they feel- even the ideal necklines became a rolling topic!
 Our MOST favorite part: they’re 100% American made.